Huffyphenix/jrocker/README.md

 2. Integrating [rocker/verse](https://github.com/rocker-org/rocker-versioned/blob/master/verse/devel/Dockerfile) is not work for now.
 May add it after [ctan.org](http://ctan.org) accessible.

-3. Frequent use Bioc package is provided in the [install-bioc.R](./install-bioc.R).
-It can be update regularly.

-4. Other useful packages may provide in the [install-pkgs.R](./install-pkgs.R).
-Not provided for now.
+3. Outside packages may provide in the [install-pkgs.R](./install-pkgs.R).

 World is better after build done.